RyanDavison/backstamped-files/README.md

 Type: String

-filename will have an underscore character and a number appended to it to make it unique
+Filename will have an underscore character and a number appended to it to make it unique

 ---